SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/armis.md

 | count_distinct(id)
 ```

-## Collecting Logs for Armis Api
+## Collecting Logs for Armis API

-This section explains how to collect logs from Armis Api and ingest them into Sumo Logic.
-Refer to the [Armis Api Cloud-to-Cloud Integration](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/armis-api-source/) to create the source and use the same source category while installing the app.
+This section explains how to collect logs from Armis API and ingest them into Sumo Logic.
+Refer to the [Armis API Cloud-to-Cloud Integration](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/armis-api-source/) to create the source and use the same source category while installing the app.

 ## Installing the Armis App